intel-retail/automated-self-checkout/CONTRIBUTING.md

    ```

 4. Commit your changes in logical chunks.
 When you are ready to commit, make sure to write a Good
-   Commit Message™ by consulting the [Commit Message Guidelines](#commit-message-guidelines).
+   Commit Message™ by consulting the [Commit Message Guidelines](#commit-message-guidelines)  following the conventional commit standard.

    Note that every commit you make must be signed.
 By signing off your work you indicate that you